-In our previous work [36], we have already reported on the efforts done on parallelizing Airhead - an open source Java implementation of Random Indexing algorithm.
-Our MPI implementation of the Airhead search is based on a domain decomposition of the analyzed vector space and involves both point-to-point and collective gather and broadcast MPI communication (see the schema in Figure 10).
+In our previous work [39], we have already reported on the efforts done on parallelizing the search operation of Airhead - an open source Java implementation of Random Indexing algorithm.
+Our MPI implementation of the Airhead search is based on a domain decomposition of the analyzed vector space and involves both point-to-point and collective gather and broadcast MPI communication (see the schema in Figure 13).
 In our current work, we evaluated the MPI version of Airhead with both ompijava and mpj implementations.

-We performed the evaluation for the largest of the available data sets reported in [36] (namely, Wiki2), which comprises 1 Million of high density documents and occupies 16 GByte disk storage space.
+We performed the evaluation for the largest of the available data sets reported in [39] (namely, Wiki2), which comprises 1 Million of high density documents and occupies 16 GByte disk storage space.
 The overall execution time (wall clock) was measured.
-Figure 11a shows that both ompijava and mpj scale well until the problem size is large enough to saturate the capacities of a single node.
-Nevertheless, our implementation was around 10% more efficient over mpj (Figure 11b).
+Figure 14a shows that both ompijava and mpj scale well until the problem size is large enough to saturate the capacities of a single node.
+Nevertheless, our implementation was around 10% more efficient over mpj (Figure 14b).